-This year, burgundy-garnet hues inspire me greatly, whether to create an autumn wreath with hydrangeas in rich, powerful colors like this one, or to set a table whose main theme is the grape harvest.
-I take great pleasure in showcasing seasonal fruits and vegetables, and I have to say that autumn, a season of abundance, offers us everything we need.
-I often spend a few days in wine-growing regions in early autumn, and I love to watch wine merchants and bistros decorate their stalls and dining rooms to celebrate the Fêtes des Vendanges (Grape Harvest Festival) or the arrival of Beaujolais Nouveau.
+This year, I’ve been greatly inspired by burgundy and garnet hues, whether I’m crafting an autumn wreath with richly colored hydrangeas like this one, or setting a table themed around the grape harvest.
+I take immense pleasure in showcasing seasonal fruits and vegetables, and I must say that autumn, with its abundance, offers everything we need.
+I often spend a few days in wine-growing regions in early autumn, and I love watching wine merchants and bistros decorate their stalls and dining rooms to celebrate the Fêtes des Vendanges (Grape Harvest Festival) or the arrival of Beaujolais Nouveau.

-It’s that time of year when we realize that autumn has finally arrived, that it’s here and we can enjoy it to the full.
-And with the leaves just beginning to change color, setting a table to celebrate the harvest is a foretaste of my next autumnal tables, which will showcase the flamboyant colors of the season, especially when it has unfurled its full splendor.
+It’s that time of year when we realize that autumn has finally arrived, and we can savor it to the fullest.
+With the leaves just starting to change color, setting a table to celebrate the harvest feels like a preview of my upcoming autumnal tables, which will highlight the season’s vibrant hues—especially once it has revealed its full splendor.

-I set this table for a few guests with a recipe for grape sausages with celery purée.
-Nothing too complicated, but a good, comforting dish, the recipe for which I give you here, followed by a rustic apple tart.
+I set this table for a small gathering, serving a dish of sausages with grapes and celery purée.
+Nothing too complicated, but a delicious and comforting meal.
+I’ve included the recipe here, along with a rustic apple tart for dessert.

-Let’s turn now to the table decoration.
-Don’t forget that we’re not talking about an exact replica (I always like to do too much rather than too little), but I hope you’ll be able to glean a few ideas.
-Guests always appreciate it when you make the effort to set a table, and it makes them feel valued.
+Now, let’s turn to the table decoration.
+Remember, this isn’t about creating an exact replica (I always prefer to do a bit too much rather than too little), but I hope you’ll find some inspiration here.
+Guests always appreciate when you put effort into setting a beautiful table—it makes them feel special and valued.

-1. Choose a cosy place to set the table
+1. Choose a cozy place to set the table

-Don’t hesitate to place your table in an unusual but charming spot.
-For me, an autumn meal has to be cosy, so I placed a round table from the garden near the fireplace.
-It’s a good idea to shake things up, as dining in a different part of the house or apartment has its own special charm.
+Don’t hesitate to place your table in an unexpected yet charming spot.
+For me, an autumn meal needs to feel cozy, so I moved a round garden table near the fireplace.
+It’s always a good idea to change things up—dining in a different part of the house or apartment brings its own unique charm.

 2. Choice of glassware

-Do as you please in this area.
-Needless to say, the glasses I chose are not wine glasses – my relatives all pointed this out to me when I was setting the table.
-But I thought wine glasses were too modern here and I stuck to my guns.
-Of course, you can follow the rules to the letter, but you can also mismatch glasses and have fun with colors and shapes, to break the rhythm and catch the eye.
-For this table, I preferred not to continue to shock people too much, so I stayed fairly neutral with classic glasses.
+Feel free to do as you like in this area.
+Needless to say, the glasses I chose aren’t traditional wine glasses—something my relatives were quick to point out while I was setting the table.
+But I felt that wine glasses would look too modern here, so I stuck to my decision.
+Of course, you can follow the rules precisely, but you can also mix and match glasses, playing with colors and shapes to break the rhythm and catch the eye.
+For this table, I decided not to shock anyone too much, so I kept it neutral with classic glassware.

 3. A tablecloth in rich autumn colors

-I chose a plain hemp table in a rich garnet color.
-A beautiful shade with lots of character.
-It comes from Couleur Chanvre and the fact that it’s plain allows me to « load up » the table and make the plates and decor stand out nicely against it.
-Be careful with the candle wax, as it may drip and stain.
-It’s also an ideal tablecloth color to use when setting a Christmas table.
+I chose a plain hemp tablecloth in a rich garnet color—a beautiful shade full of character.
+It’s from Couleur Chanvre, and its simplicity allows me to ‘load up’ the table, making the plates and decor stand out beautifully against it.
+Just be mindful of candle wax, as it can drip and stain.
+This tablecloth is also an ideal choice for setting a Christmas table.

 4. Napkins that add a rustic touch

 Checks of all kinds are my guilty pleasure.
-I love the fact that they instantly bring an authentic, country feel to any interior, especially when it comes to tablecloths and napkins.
-The napkin rings represent the vine, and I inserted two viburnum leaves that were just starting to turn their autumnal color.
+I love how they instantly add an authentic, country feel to any interior, especially when used for tablecloths and napkins.
+The napkin rings I chose represent the vine, and I tucked in two viburnum leaves just beginning to turn their autumnal colors.

 5. Seasonal bouquets

-Arrange bouquets of different sizes on the table in small pewter vases that are so appropriate for the season.
-I made these bouquets with elements straight from the garden: hydrangeas, Japanese anemones, dahlias, astrances, sedum and asters.
+Arrange bouquets of varying sizes on the table in small pewter vases that perfectly suit the season.
+I created these bouquets using elements straight from the garden: hydrangeas, Japanese anemones, dahlias, astrances, sedum, and asters.

 6. The candles

-We’re staying with garnet tones, but with stronger touches of color from the violet candles.
-Choose pop colors that will stand out from the rest, adding character and spice to the ensemble.
-Candles are particularly important, as they add a special atmosphere and warmth.
+We’re continuing with garnet tones, but now with bolder accents from violet candles.
+Opt for vibrant colors that stand out, adding character and a touch of spice to the ensemble.
+Candles are especially important, as they create a unique atmosphere and warmth.

 7. Add one of the table's theme elements: grapes

-Arrange large bunches of grapes in pretty dishes or standing compote dishes.
-Add vine leaves, place a few fresh hazelnuts on the table… don’t hesitate to make abundant use of natural decorative elements such as seasonal fruits and vegetables when setting the table.
+Arrange large bunches of grapes in beautiful dishes or compote stands.
+Add vine leaves and place a few fresh hazelnuts on the table.
+Don’t hesitate to use an abundance of natural decorative elements, such as seasonal fruits and vegetables, when setting the table.
 The effect will be all the more striking!